viv-visw/my-portfolio/Tutorial - Transformer architecture/The Transformer Model/important-concepts.md

 - latest deep learning research ideas

 ## Prerequisites

-This documentation assumes:
+To understand the Transformer architecture in depth, this page assumes you:

-- you already have a background in machine learning and deep learning
+- have a background in machine learning and deep learning.
+- have prior experience with computer programming in Python and deep learning libraries such as Keras and TensorFlow.
-- you understand the mathematical basics of deep neural networks, especially:
+- understand the mathematical basics of deep neural networks, especially:
     - linear algebra
     - differential calculus
-- you understand how recurrent neural networks work
-- you understand the basics of Natural Language Processing like
+- understand the basics of Natural Language Processing like.
-- you have prior knowledge about seq2seq models
+- understand how recurrent neural networks and seq2seq models work.
-- you understand the basics of the attention mechanism
+- understand the basics of the attention mechanism.
-- you have prior experience with computer programming in Python
-- you have prior experience with deep learning libraries such as Keras and TensorFlow

 ## Revisiting Attention Models